Please also see my All-Time World Cup Team Index

 ST: Kenny Dalglish (Scotland)

-He was the greatest player for Liverppol in an era where Liverpool was considered to be among the greatest club sides in history.
+King Kenny was the greatest player for Liverppol in an era where Liverpool was considered to be among the greatest club sides in history.
 He won three European Cups with them.
 He is the cap record holder and their top ever scorer for Scotland.
 Dalglish won the Ballon d'Or Silver Award in 1983, the PFA Player of the Year in 1983, and the FWA Footballer of the Year in 1979 and 1983.
-In 2009 FourFourTwo named Dalglish as the greatest striker in post-war British football, and in 2006 he topped a Liverpool fans' poll of "100 Players Who Shook the Kop".
+In 2006 he topped a Liverpool fans' poll of "100 Players Who Shook the Kop".

 ST: Ian Rush (Wales)